mvolkmann/blog/src/meteor.md

 ### ReactiveDict

-A `ReactiveDict` is a reactive data store that holds key/value pairs.
+A `ReactiveDict` is a client-side reactive data store that holds key/value pairs.
 They are used in the same ways a `ReactiveVar` objects, but they can hold multiple values instead of just one.
 The values can be any kind of JavaScript value that can be converted to JSON.